Listed below are some frequently asked questions and answers about the adoption process for our organization.

 The adopter must be eighteen or older to adopt a cat or kitten from our rescue.

 As a general rule, our rescue will only adopt our cats or kittens locally in Georgia.

 All cats and kittens are spayed or neutered, microchipped, dewormed, and flea treated.
 They are combo tested for feline immunodeficiency virus (FIV) antibody and feline leukemia virus (FeLV) antigen.

-All kitties will be given an age-appropriate rabies shot.
-All kitties are also given age-appropriate vaccinations (FVRCP and FeLV) to help guard against feline viral rhinotracheitis, calicivirus, and panleukopenia.
+All cats and kittens are given age-appropriate vaccinations (FVRCP and FeLV) to help guard against feline viral rhinotracheitis, calicivirus, and panleukopenia plus an age-appropriate rabies shot.
 Per our veterinarian’s guidelines, kittens need a series of shots: 3 FVRCP and 2 FeLV, and 1 Rabies.
 Depending on the kitten’s age at the time of adoption, it will be the adopter’s responsibility to complete this program.
-Generally, adult cats will receive one of each (FVRCP, FeLV, and Rabies) per our veterinarian’s recommendation.
+Generally, adult cats will receive one of each (FVRCP, FeLV, and Rabies) as per our veterinarian’s recommendation.